 Work package T2 aimed at the development of eco-innovative business models for the identified high-potential value chains in work package T1.
-New eco-innovative business models were designed in cross-industry Open Innovation workshops involving SMEs, clusters, academia, and societal actors to accelerate the collective learning and value creation.
-The output entails six detailed blueprints of eco-innovative business models (two for each value chain) ready to be implemented and validated in work package T3.
+New eco-innovative business models were designed in cross-industry Open Innovation workshops involving SMEs, cluster representatives, academia, and societal actors to accelerate the collective learning and value creation.
+The output entails 6+1 detailed blueprints of eco-innovative business models (two for each value chain + 1 overarching business model) ready to be implemented and validated in work package T3.
 The work package T2 has been developed under the leadership of the Austrian AlpBioEco project partner, the Management Center Innsbruck, the Entrepreneurial School®.

 Business models (Deliverable 2-1)

 This deliverable introduces 6+1 eco-innovative business model blueprints which aim to implement new products and services in the value chains of apples, walnuts, and herbs in the market.
-These business models aim to unlock new competitive advantages for small and medium-sized enterprises in the alpine food industry.
+These business models aim to unlock new competitive advantages for small and medium-sized enterprises in the alpine bioeconomy industry.